quintel/documentation/docs/main/curves.md

 _Checkout: the [ETDataset - curves](https://github.com/quintel/etdataset-public/tree/master/curves) as it contains all raw data, scripts and further explanations._

 ## Modifying Profiles
 The ETM calculates the hourly production and demand of gas, electricity, heat and hydrogen.
-These curves can be modified by uploading your own curves in the ['Modify profiles'](https://pro.energytransitionmodel.com/scenario/flexibility/curve_upload/upload-curves) section.
+These curves can be modified by uploading your own curves in the [Modify profiles](https://energytransitionmodel.com/scenario/flexibility/curve_upload/upload-curves) section.

 ### Types of profiles
 You can upload three types of profiles: